holoviz/holoviz/doc/heps/hep2.md

 - [ ] Implement a programmatic warning, if not applicable the PR deprecating the feature **must** clearly explain why.

-  - The warning **must** be emitted using one of these two utilities:
+  - The warning **must** be emitted using one or a combination of these two utilities:

-    - The `warn` function from the `warnings` module:
+    - The `deprecated` decorator added in Python 3.13 ([PEP 702](https://peps.python.org/pep-0702/)) to the `warnings` module, and backported to previous Python versions via the [typing_extensions](https://github.com/python/typing_extensions) package, can be used to mark *functions*, *classes*, and *overloads* as deprecated.
+This decoration has two features:

+      1. It enables *static type* checkers to warn when they encounter usage of an object decorated with `@deprecated`.
+This comes with various benefits, for example, VSCode users will see the deprecated objects crossed out in their code.
+      2. When `category` is **not set to `None`** (default is `DeprecationWarning`), a *run-time* warning is also emitted.

+      The `@deprecated` decorator should be used when possible, in combination with `warnings.warn` when `category` is set to `None`.

       ```python
-    from warnings import warn

-    def foo():
-      warn(
-        "Function foo is deprecated since version 1.1.1 and will be removed in a future release, use bar instead.",
-        category=FutureWarning, stacklevel=2,
-      )
-      ...
-    ```

-    - The `deprecated` decorator added in Python 3.13 ([PEP 702](https://peps.python.org/pep-0702/)) to the `warnings` module, backported to previous Python versions via the [typing_extensions](https://github.com/python/typing_extensions).

-    ```python
       from typing_extensions import deprecated

       @deprecated(
         "Function foo is deprecated since version 1.1.1 and will be removed in a future release, use bar instead.",
         category=FutureWarning,
       )
       def foo():
         ...
       ```

-    The `deprecated` decorator not only emits a run-time warning, it also enables static type checkers to warn when they encounter usage of an object decorated with `deprecated`.
-This comes with various benefits, for example, VSCode users will see the deprecated objects crossed out in their code.
-Therefore, when possible, `deprecated` should be preferred over `warn`.
+    - The `warn` function from the `warnings` only emits a run-time warning.
+It is however more versatile than `@deprecated` and can be used, for example, to deprecate a keyword parameter.

+    ```python
+    from warnings import warn

+    def foo(a, b=None):
+      warn(
+        "The keyword parameter `b` of function foo is deprecated since version 1.1.1 and will be removed in a future release.",
+        category=FutureWarning, stacklevel=2,
+      )
+      ...
+    ```

   - The warning message: